Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 “What if I’m gay and don’t know it?
 What if I’m straight and have been faking it?”

 That was three weeks ago.
 Or three months.
 Or three years.
 The question has not let you go since.
 You have not had a single conversation, a single shower, a single attempt to fall asleep, that has not included some version of the same loop: check, compare, doubt, research, panic, brief relief, doubt again.
 You have started avoiding people of the same sex.
 Or people of the opposite sex.
 Or both.
 You have stopped initiating sex with your partner because you cannot tell whether your desire for them is real.
 You have started having sex with your partner specifically to test whether your desire is real, which has made it less real-feeling, which has confirmed the disorder’s prediction.
 You have considered ending the relationship.
 You have considered acting on the obsession just to find out.
-You have considered, in some moments, ending your life because you cannot bear another day inside this question.
+You have considered, in some moments, ending your life because you cannot bear another day with this question.

 What you are experiencing has a name.
 It is one of the most common, most painful, and most underdiagnosed subtypes of OCD that exists.
 It used to be called HOCD — Homosexual OCD — because the original case literature focused on heterosexual clients with same-sex obsessions.
 The term is dated, clinically inaccurate, and excludes the substantial population of gay, lesbian, bisexual, and questioning clients who have the same disorder running in the opposite direction.
-The current term is SO-OCD — Sexual Orientation OCD — and it covers obsessions about being secretly straight when you are gay, secretly gay when you are straight, secretly bisexual, secretly asexual, secretly attracted to a gender or category of person you cannot accept.
+The current term is SO-OCD, Sexual Orientation OCD, and it covers obsessions about being secretly straight when you are gay, secretly gay when you are straight, secretly bisexual, secretly asexual, or secretly attracted to a gender or category of person you cannot accept.
 The mechanism is identical across directions.
 The torture is identical across directions.
 The treatment is identical across directions.

 What SO-OCD Actually Looks Like

 Straight-to-gay SO-OCD.
 The historical “HOCD” presentation.
 A person who has lived as straight, who has had opposite-sex relationships, who experiences themselves as straight, becomes tortured by the question of whether they are secretly gay or lesbian.
 Frequently triggered by an intrusive thought, an ambiguous moment of attention to a same-sex person, a piece of media, or a specific encounter.
-The person begins compulsive checking, monitoring, and avoidance.
+The person begins to engage in compulsive checking, monitoring, and avoidance.

 Bisexual SO-OCD.
-Bisexual clients can experience SO-OCD in any direction — am I really gay and pretending to be bi, am I really straight and pretending to be bi, is my bisexuality real or am I confused.
+Bisexual clients can experience SO-OCD in any direction: am I really gay and pretending to be bi, am I really straight and pretending to be bi, is my bisexuality real, or am I confused?
 The disorder uses the inherent fluidity of bisexual experience as material to generate doubt that the experience itself is legitimate.

 Asexual SO-OCD.
-Asexual clients can develop obsessions that they are repressing “real” attraction, that they are sexually broken, that their asexuality is a denial mechanism.
+Asexual clients can develop obsessions that they are repressing “real” attraction, that they are sexually broken, or that their asexuality is a denial mechanism.
 This is particularly cruel because it pathologizes a legitimate orientation.

 Questioning SO-OCD.
 Clients who are genuinely working through questions about their orientation can also have SO-OCD as a layer on top of legitimate exploration.
 The clinical question becomes whether the doubt is generative (part of healthy questioning) or compulsive (driven by OCD ritualistic patterns).
 Both can be present, and treatment differs depending on which is operative at any given moment.